A baby step-giant step roadmap algorithm for general algebraic sets: Connectivity results

 More generally, let $\R'$ be a real closed field extension of $\R$.
-If $S\subset \R^ k$ is a semi-algebraic set, defined by a boolean formula $\Phi$ with coefficients in $\R$, we denote by $\Ext(S,\R')$ the extension of $S$ to $\R'$, i.e. the semi-algebraic subset of $\R'^k$ defined by $\Phi$.
-The first property of $\Ext(S,\R')$ is that it is well defined, i.e. independent on the formula $\Phi$ describing $S$ \cite[Proposition 2.87]{BPRbook2}.
-Many properties of $S$ can be transferred to $\Ext(S,\R')$: for example $S$ is non-empty if and only if $\Ext(S,\R')$ is non-empty, $S$ is semi-algebraically connected if and only if $\Ext(S,\R')$ is semi-algebraically connected \cite[Proposition 5.24]{BPRbook2}.
+If $S\subset \R^ k$ is a s-a set, defined by a boolean formula $\Phi$ with coefficients in $\R$, we denote by $\Ext(S,\R')$ the extension of $S$ to $\R'$, i.e. the s-a subset of $\R'^k$ defined by $\Phi$.
+The first property of $\Ext(S,\R')$ is that it is well defined, i.e. independent of the formula $\Phi$ describing $S$ \cite[Proposition 2.87]{BPRbook2}.
+Many properties of $S$ can be transferred to $\Ext(S,\R')$: for example $S$ is non-empty if and only if $\Ext(S,\R')$ is non-empty; also $S$ is s-a connected if and only if $\Ext(S,\R')$ is s-a connected \cite[Proposition 5.24]{BPRbook2}.